 2010s-2020s: The Digital Revolution

-The 21st century has seen a resurgence of interest in magic, and magicians are once again experimenting with new forms and styles.
+The 21st century has seen a resurgence of interest in magic, and performing artists are once again experimenting with new forms and styles.
 In recent years, magic has been impacted by the rise of technology and the digital revolution.
-The rise of social media and online platforms has made it easier for magicians to reach a wider audience, and many magicians are now using these tools to showcase their talents to the world.
+The rise of social media and online platforms has made it easier for magicians to reach a wider audience, and many are now using these tools to showcase their talents to the world.

 By Thomas Smyth – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=78081185